still-kicking-test/Weather/README.md

 ### Weather Tab

-* The Weather tab presents summary forecasts at defined locations - these locations are stored in CoreData and are managed by tapping the Edit button.
+* Displays summary forecasts at defined locations - these locations are stored in CoreData and are managed on the Edit screen.
+* Also optionally displays a forecast for your current location and a UK video forecast.
+Optional display managed on the Edit screen.
-* Tapping a summary forecast will display a full forecast for that location - that full forecast screen is WIP.
+* Tapping a summary forecast will display a full forecast for that location - currently in WIP.
-* The Settings screen is written in SwiftUI, and currently WIP.
+* The Settings screen is written in SwiftUI - currently in WIP.

-### Edit locations
+### Edit screen

+* Access by tapping the Edit button on the Weather tab.
 * Current location - if enabled, the forecast for your current location will be shown on the Weather tab.
 The first time this is enabled, the app will ask for location permissions.
-* UK video forecast -  if enabled, this would ideally show a video forecast, but this is not yet implemented.
-When it is, it will probably show a video of the author describing the app.
+* UK video forecast -  if enabled, shows a UK video forecast from the MetOffice.
+Ideally today's video forecast would be displayed, but without access to the MetOffice servers, there is no easy way to determine its URL.
+An existing forecast from the 4th October 2023 is therfore displayed instead.
 * Locations - a list of the currently defined locations to be shown on the Weather tab.
 These can be reordered by drag-and-drop (after a long-press).

-The addition and deletion of a location is not yet implemented - hence the set of hard-coded dummy locations.
+The addition and deletion of locations is not yet implemented - hence the set of hard-coded example locations.

 ### Maps Tab